-The second essential component of a good valuation maintenance program is the requirement for periodic re-inspection of all properties in Santa Fe County.
-The New Mexico Property Tax Division has directed assessors to implement a five to six-year re-inspection cycle for this purpose, which is also a standard of the International Association of Assessing Officers.
-The main function of these inspections is to verify and update existing information.
+The second essential component of a proper valuation maintenance program is the requirement for periodic re-inspection of all properties in Santa Fe County.
+The New Mexico Property Tax Division has directed assessors to implement a four to six-year re-inspection cycle for this purpose, which is in conformance with a professional standard of the International Association of Assessing Officers.
+The main function of these inspections is to verify and update existing information and discover improvements to properties that are not currently on the tax schedule.